ThisNameIsSoRandom/STM32G474/README.md

 STM32CubeCLT is STMicroelectronics' complete embedded toolchain including ARM GCC compiler, CMake, Ninja build generator, and OpenOCD debugger.
 It provides a unified, tested toolchain specifically optimized for STM32 development with consistent versions across Windows, Linux, and macOS.
 The project is configured to use STM32CubeCLT 1.18.0+ with hardcoded paths for reliable builds.

 #### IDE Options: VSCode vs CLion
-**VSCode** offers lightweight, extensible embedded development with excellent C++ IntelliSense and debugging through the cortex-debug extension.
-It excels at multicore debugging (essential for STM32H755 dual-core) with customizable JSON-based configuration and seamless integration with our Makefile frontend. **CLion** provides a full-featured C++ IDE with advanced refactoring, integrated CMake support, and sophisticated debugging capabilities, though it has limitations with STM32 multicore debugging workflows.
+**VSCode** offers lightweight, extensible embedded development with excellent C++ IntelliSense and debugging through the cortex-debug extension with customizable JSON-based configuration and seamless integration with our Makefile frontend. **CLion** provides a full-featured C++ IDE with advanced refactoring, integrated CMake support, and sophisticated debugging capabilities.

 #### OpenOCD (On-Chip Debugger)
 OpenOCD provides the critical bridge between your development environment and STM32 hardware through ST-Link, J-Link, or custom debug probes.
 It enables real-time debugging, flash programming, and hardware trace capabilities across all STM32 families.
 The tool is pre-integrated with STM32CubeCLT and configured for each board's specific debug interface and memory layout.